Yesnt-exe/PythonDLL/README.md

-	Its simple, just write your code as functions in file named "functions.py", after building these functions will be callable from your DLL
+	Its simple, just write your code as functions in file named "functions.py", after building these functions will be callable from your DLL You can call functions by using GeneratedCode.hpp with c++, defined functions from functions.py will be exported there but some of the functions might not export when that happens you can still use them with ExecuteFunction()

 ## How to build?: